What International Women’s Day Means Today

 I like to believe we are parenting from a place of social awareness, but there is no escaping the fact that privilege can narrow our worldviews.
 The past year has asked us to get humble and real about our parenting.
 It has asked me and my husband to understand what it means to be educated, partnered, non-disabled, white-passing folks trying to teach our children about equality.
 It has asked us to listen and learn about the realities of being a woman from a marginalized group from those who experience it.
 If we want to teach our daughters to be empowered, we must also acknowledge the power they already have.
 If we want to instill in them the importance of lifting other women, we have to remind them to look for the women who are still fighting to be seen.

-There is something very poignant about March 8th being so close to the one-year mark of the pandemic.
+There is something very poignant about March 8th being so close to the start of the global pandemic.
 While there have been huge strides made by the women who have helped lead us through this crisis, there has also been significant regression for women in every corner of the world.
 For women who belong to more than one marginalized group, that impact has been devastating.

 Over 100 years ago, the first official march for women set a profound change in motion for equality.
 That historic day taught us that we are stronger when we stand together.
-The last 12 months have tested whatever strength we had immeasurably.
+The past few years have tested whatever strength we had immeasurably.
 As we celebrate and honour the women who have gone before us, we need to remember that we only move forward when no woman is left behind.
 We still have a long way to go.

-Today, I am not the same mother I was a year ago.
-When I asked our 11-year-old daughter what it means to celebrate women, she gave me a response that we all need to hear.
+Today, I am not the same mother I was in March of 2020.
+When I asked our (then) 11-year-old daughter what International Women’s Day means to celebrate women, she gave me a response that we all need to hear.
 “A woman is a person, and every person deserves to be treated equally.
 Today is supposed to remind us.”